-4.8.2 Guidelines on Liquor, cigarettes and dangerous drugs
+6.3.2 Requirement on Liquor, cigarettes and dangerous drugs

-- 4.8.2.1 The use of liquor and use of dangerous drugs shall not be presented as socially desirable or acceptable. - 4.8.2.2 Drug abuse, smoking and alcohol abuse shall not be presented in the programmes primarily intended for minors, except in cases where programmes are indicating consequences of such abuse. - 4.8.2.3 Drug abuse, smoking and alcohol abuse shall not be promoted as acceptable, nor shall it be encouraged or justified in the station's programming.
+- 6.3.2.1The use of liquor and use of dangerous drugs shall not be presented as socially desirable or acceptable. - 6.3.2.2 Drug abuse, smoking and alcohol abuse shall not be presented in the programmes primarily intended for minors, except in cases where programmes are indicating consequences of such abuse.

+6.3.2.3 The use of dangerous drugs, smoking, alcohol abuse and other harmful substances shall not be promoted, justified or presented as socially desirable or acceptable in the stations programming.